-- a.
-Every operator who conducts mining or cyanidation facility operations which disturb less than two (2) acres shall-will, where possible, contour the disturbed land to its approximate previous contour.
-These lands must be revegetated in accordance with Subsection 140.11. - b.
-An operator who conducts mining or cyanidation facility operations which disturb two (2) acres or more shall will reduce all waste piles and depressions to the lowest practicable grade.
-This grade shall must not exceed the angle of repose or maximum slope of natural stability for such waste or generate erosion in which sediment enters waters of the state.
+Every operator who conducts mining or cyanidation facility operations which disturb less than two a.
+(2) acres shall-will, where possible, contour the disturbed land to its approximate previous contour.
+These lands must be revegetated in accordance with Subsection 140.11.
+(3 18 22)(-)

+An operator who conducts mining or cyanidation facility operations which disturb two (2) acres or b. more shall-will reduce all waste piles and depressions to the lowest practicable grade.
+This grade shall-must not exceed the angle of repose or maximum slope of natural stability for such waste or generate erosion in which sediment enters waters of the state.
+(3 - 18 - 22)()

-(3-18-22)() - c.
-Backfill and fill materials should be compacted in a manner to ensure mass and surface stability.
-(3-18-22) - d.
-After the disturbed area has been graded, slopes will be measured for consistency with the approved reclamation plan or the permanent closure plan.
-(3-18-22) - 07.
-Disposal of Waste in Areas Other Than Mine Excavation.
-Waste material not used to backfill mined areas will be transported and placed in a manner designed to stabilize the waste piles and control erosion. - a.
+Backfill and fill materials should be compacted in a manner to ensure mass and surface stability. c.
+(3-18-22)

+After the disturbed area has been graded, slopes will be measured for consistency with the d. approved reclamation plan or the permanent closure plan.
+(3-18-22)

+07. Disposal of Waste in Areas Other Than Mine Excavation.
+Waste material not used to backfill mined areas will be transported and placed in a manner designed to stabilize the waste piles and control erosion.
+(3-18-22)

 The available disposal area should be on a moderately sloped, naturally stable area.
-The site
+The site a.

+should be near the head of a drainage to reduce the area of watershed above the fill.
+(3-18-22)

-- b.
+b.
 All surface water flows within the disposal area must be diverted and drained using accepted engineering practices such as a system of French drains, to keep water from entering the waste pile.
 These measures must be implemented in accordance with standards prescribed by the Idaho Stream Channel Protection Act, Title 42, Chapter 38, Idaho Code, and the Idaho Dam Safety Act, Sections 42-1710 through 42-1721, Idaho Code, if applicable.
+(3-18-22)

-(3-18-22) - c.
+c.
 The waste material not used in backfilling mined areas should be compacted, where practical, and should be covered and graded to allow surface drainage and ensure long-term stability.
+(3-18-22)

-(3-18-22) - d.
+d.
 The operator may, if appropriate, use terraces or slope reduction to stabilize the face of any fill.
 Slopes of the fill material should not exceed angle of repose or generate erosion in which sediment enters waters of the state.
+(3-18-22)

-(3-18-22) - e.
-Unless adequate drainage is provided through a fill area, all surface water above the fill must be diverted away from the fill area into protected channels, and drainage shall will not be directed over the unprotected face of the fill. - f.
+e.
+Unless adequate drainage is provided through a fill area, all surface water above the fill must be diverted away from the fill area into protected channels, and drainage shall-will not be directed over the unprotected face of the fill.

+f.
 The operator will conduct revegetation activities with respect to such waste piles in accordance with Subsection 140.11 of these rules.
 (3-18-22)

 08. Settling Ponds; Minimum Criteria.
+(3-18-22)